pond-org/pond/docs/user-guide/files.md

 ```

 ### File Patterns
-Use wildcards to match multiple files:
+Use custom paths to specify file locations and patterns:

 ```python
 from pydantic import BaseModel